A-Ahmed100216/Python_classes/README.md

 ## Object Oriented Programming (OOP)
 There are 4 pillars:
-1. Inheritance
+1. Inheritance - Eliminates redundant code
+  * Enables new classes to take on properties of existing classes.
+  * We can use all the behaviours and attributes assocaited with the parent class.
-2. Encapsulation
+2. Encapsulation - Reduce complexity and increase re-usability.
+  * Collating data and functions together
-3. Abstraction
+3. Abstraction - Reduce complexity and isolate impact of changes
-4. Polymorphism - Refers to programming language's ability to process objects differently depending on their date type or class.
+4. Polymorphism - Refactor code or case statements.
+  * Refers to programming language's ability to process objects differently depending on their date type or class.
 More specifically, it is the ability to redefine methods for derived classes.
+  * Allows us to change behaviours or attributes.

 ## What are Classes?
 * In object oriented programming, everything is an object.